 Contractor-based subgrantees must stipulate in their contracts with contractors that the contractors will be responsible for supplying SDS to the subgrantee upon request by the subgrantee.

+5.72 Field Work Dress Code

+Field workers, including auditors, inspectors, crew members and contractors are expected to dress in a manner that is professional and appropriate for the worksite.
+At a minimum, clothing should be clean, well-kept, and free from offensive language or imagery.
+Loose fitting clothing is not recommended.

+Swimwear and open/heel footwear are prohibited.

+Workers must wear all required safety gear in accordance with OSHA safe work practices.

+Subgrantees may have a more restrictive policy.

-5.72 Materials Requirement
+5.73 Materials Requirement

 Materials used for energy efficiency measures must meet or exceed the specifications described in 10 CFR 440, Appendix A, "Standards for Weatherization Materials".
 Materials used for health and safety purposes, repairs, or materials that are required by and paid by utility companies, are not required to meet or exceed the specifications described in 10 CFR 440, Appendix A.